+(4) See General Education Requirements under the Graduation section of this catalog for Humanities electives.

-- \(3) For reading requirement, see page 26.\(4) See page 26 for Humanities electives. - \(5) Electives should be selected from history, humanities, psychology, sociology, philosophy, political science or anthropology.
+(5) Electives should be selected from history, humanities, psychology, sociology, philosophy, political science or anthropology.

 Real Estate Escrow

 This program option is designed for persons preparing for employment as escrow agents, officers, or supervisors.
 It also provides professional education for those currently employed.